tomlajtos/winc-a5-event-app/README.md

 _Optional, not graded._

 - The app should have a responsive design.
-- Utilize Context to store the categories and users to lover the number of requests sent to the back-end.
+- Utilize Context to store the categories and users to lower the number of requests sent to the back-end.